 (a) Tax Liability.
-To the extent that the CAISO would incur any tax liability as a result of the Energy Imbalance Market, as market operator or as central counterparty to EIM transactions, for example, the CAISO will pass those taxes on to the EIM Entity Scheduling Coordinator for the EIM Entity area where the transactions triggered the tax liability.
+To the extent that the CAISO would incur any tax liability as a result of the participation of EIM Market Participants in the Real-Time Market, as market operator or as central counterparty to EIM transactions, for example, the CAISO will pass those taxes on to the EIM Entity Scheduling Coordinator for the EIM Entity area where the transactions triggered the tax liability.

 (b) Purchasing Selling Agent.
-Neither the CAISO nor the EIM Entity is a purchasing selling entity for EIM Transfers.
+Neither the CAISO nor the EIM Entity is a “Purchasing Selling Entity” for purposes E-Tagging or EIM Transfers, nor shall either be listed as a “Purchasing Selling Entity” for purposes of E-Tagging or EIM Transfers.

 (c) Title for Energy.
-Title for energy in the Energy Imbalance Market passes directly from the entity that holds title when the energy enters the CAISO Controlled Grid to the entity that removes the energy from the CAISO Controlled Grid.
+Title to Energy in the Real-Time Market passes directly from the entity that holds title when the Energy enters the CAISO Controlled Grid or the transmission system of an EIM Transmission Service Provider, whichever is first following Dispatch, to the entity that removes the Energy from the CAISO Controlled Grid or the transmission system of a EIM Transmission Service Provider, whichever last precedes delivery to Load.

 29.23 [Not Used]